Introduction to Data Engineering (5cr)

 1. Class Participation and Assignments:

-• Active participation in all classes, including the completion of in-class assignments.
+• Active participation in classes, including the completion of in-class assignments.

 2. Homework Assignments: (students can choose one of the following options)